zowe/docs-site/docs/user-guide/configure-zowe-runtime.md

 WARNING: z/OSMF is not trusted by the API Mediation Layer.
 Follow instructions in Zowe documentation about manual steps to trust z/OSMF
 ```

-This error does not interfere with installation progress and can be remediated after the install completes.
-See [Trust z/OSMF Certificate](../extend/extend-apiml/api-mediation-security.md#trust-a-z-osmf-certificate) for more details.
+This error does not interfere with installation progress and can be remediated after the installation completes.
+See [Trust z/OSMF Certificate](../extend/extend-apiml/api-mediation-security.html#trust-a-z-osmf-certificate) for more details.

 #### Unix File Permissions